Deabute/plan-client/docs/Contributing/Open_Roles.md

 #### Quartermaster (Q)

-- Can incrementally remove complexity from our dev environment to make it accessible to less experienced and less engineering oriented contributors.
+- Can incrementally remove complexity from our dev environment to make it accessible to less experienced and less engineering-oriented contributors.
-- Ultimately we are looking to be a one click dev env shop
+- Ultimately we are looking to be a one-click dev env shop

 #### Accessability

-- Can incrementally improve app usability with screen readers and accessability devices.
+- Can incrementally improve app usability with screen readers and accessibility devices.

 ## Full-Time Roles